pietervdvn/MapComplete/README.md

 0. Oh, this is a cool map of _my specific interest_!
 There is a lot of data already...

-    * The user might discover the explanation about OSM in the dedicated tab page
+    * The user might discover the explanation about OSM in the second tab
-    * The user might discover the other themes in the other tab
+    * The user might share the map and/or embed it in the third tab
-    * The user might share the map and/or embed it
+    * The user might discover the other themes in the last tab

-1. The user clicks that big tempting button 'login' in order to answer questions.
-The user makes an account - a big step.
+1. The user clicks that big tempting button 'login' in order to answer questions - there's enough of these login buttons...
+The user creates an account.

 2. The user answers a question!
 Hooray!
+The user transformed into a __contributor__ now.

-    When at least one question is answered (aka: having one changeset on OSM), adding a new point is unlocked
+    * When at least one question is answered (aka: having one changeset on OSM), adding a new point is unlocked

 3. The user adds a new POI somewhere